 - Assess past medical history, current medications, and socio-economic factors in order to formulate patient-specific therapeutic recommendations to providers

-- Participate in collaborative practice with medical residents and attending physicians to establish and monitor health care plans for patients with Hepatitis C
+- Participate in collaborative practice with medical residents and attending physicians to establish and monitor health care plans for patients with a variety of disease states

 - Educate patients about medications and provide appropriate counseling

 - Precept fourth-year Advanced Pharmacy Practice Experience (APPE) students on rotation

 - Provide pharmacotherapy education and training for health care providers, medical residents, and rotation students

 - Develop and contribute to educational conferences or other functions for medical, nursing and pharmacy staff

-- Contribute to school departmental activities that enhance the training and practice of staff pharmacists and pharmacy technicians in the department
+- Contribute to school departmental activities that enhance the training and practice of staff pharmacists in the department

 - Develop and implement a longitudinal research project with the intent to provide a measurable impact by the end of the residency year

 - Participate in ongoing research projects within Christ Health Center or Cooper Green Mercy Health Services Authority

 - As a principal or co-investigator, design and conduct a research project that measures the impact of pharmacy activity on patient outcomes, drug expenditures, or practice modification